trendscenter/gift/GroupICATv4.0c/demo/gift_group_analysis/README.md

 ## Demonstration data for GIFT

+Notice Oct 14, 2022: This demo dataset that may be published in November, 2022 does still not exist as it is a work in progress.
+If you have any questions please email ceierud@gsu.edu.

 GIFT is a handy and efficient tool that performs customizable group independent component analysis (GICA) on a study cohort.
 In this tutorial, we walk you through a typical GIFT analysis explaining the pipeline and its parts.
 We demonstrate how to use the pipeline on a cohort of 10 males and 10 females from an undisclosed study.